-- The supportive measures are given regardless of a formal complaint has been filed or not. - Supportive Measures are non-disciplinary / non-punitive individualized services, given without fee to the Complaint and Respondent .
-These supportive measures are designed to restore or preserve equal access to CSN's education program or activity without burdening either the complainant nor the respondent - Supportive measures may include CAPS; EAP; extensions of deadlines; modifications of work or class schedules; security escorts on and off campus; leaves of absences; no contact sanctions given between the Complaint and Respondent; etc. - The supportive measures are confidential, to the extent that maintaining confidentiality does not impair the ability of providing the supportive measures. - For example, change of work hours would require informing the supervisor of the supportive measure.
+- Supportive Measures are non-disciplinary/non-punitive individualized services, given without fee to the reporting parties.
+These supportive measures are designed to restore or preserve equal access to CSN's education program or activity without burdening either the complainant nor the respondent - Supportive measures may include CAPS; EAP; extensions of deadlines; modifications of work or class schedules; security escorts on and off campus; leaves of absences; no contact sanctions given between the reporting parties; etc. - The supportive measures are given regardless if a formal complaint has been filed or not. - The supportive measures are confidential, only to the extent that maintaining confidentiality does not impair the ability of providing the supportive measures. - For example, change of work hours would require informing the supervisor of the supportive measure.
 However, the reasoning / details of the complaint remain confidential.

-Complaint is filed.
+Grievance Process Step 3 Complaint is filed

 - There are two ways a complaint is filed.
 The Complainant signs and submits the OIE Grievance Form or the Title IX Coordinator signs the OIE Grievance Form. - If either of the above occurs, then the Title IX grievance process MUST begin. - The Title IX Coordinator only signs the grievance form in the event the complainant does not want to file the complaint and the Title IX Coordinator believes the allegations must be investigated.
 The Title IX Coordinator's signature overrides the Complainant's wishes and is conducted at the discretion of the Title IX Coordinator. - If this occurs, then the Title IX Coordinator does not become the Complainant.
-The new complainant that is listed in the process will be listed as CSN. - As previously stated, if the original complainant decides to not file, then they still receive supportive measures.
+The new complainant that is listed in the process will be CSN. - As previously stated, if the original complainant decides to not file, then they still receive supportive measures.